ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ### Feature Engineering

-4. Feature selection.
+Q. Feature selection.
 1. Why do we use feature selection?
 1. What are some of the algorithms for feature selection?
 Pros and cons of each.

 <details><summary><b>Answer</b></summary>